 However, you will not usually be prescribed an antidepressant unless an expert in bipolar disorder has recommended it.

 If you have bipolar disorder, you can learn to recognise the warning signs of an approaching episode of mania or depression.

 This will not prevent the episode occurring, but it will allow you to get help in time.

 This may mean making some changes to your treatment, perhaps by adding an antidepressant or antipsychotic medicine to the mood-stabilising medication you are already taking.
 Your GP or specialist can advise you on this.

 Some people find psychological treatment helpful when used alongside medication in between episodes of mania or depression.
 This may include:

-- psychoeducation – to find out more on bipolar disorder
+- psychoeducation – to find out more about bipolar disorder

-- cognitive behavioural therapy (CBT), which is most useful when treating depression
+- cognitive behavioural therapy (CBT) – this is most useful when treating depression

 Psychological treatment usually consists of around 16 sessions.
 Each session lasts an hour and takes place over a period of six to nine months.